-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, the sleepy town of Lizard Breath has a serious case of ants in its pants... and its farms, mines, and airfield... and a pistol's not gonna cut it.

-It Came From The Desert brought grammatically questionable horror to the desktop.
+It Came from the Desert brought this brand of grammatically questionable horror to the desktop.

 What was the game like?
 Who cared?
 Giant ants!
 And guns!
 See you next week!

 There was more to it than a single iconic picture though.
-It Came From The Desert is a quirky, but interesting mix of adventure, real-time simulation and simple arcade action that puts you right in the middle of a 1950s style creature feature.
+It Came from the Desert is a quirky, interesting mix of adventure, real-time simulation and simple arcade action that puts you right in the middle of a 1950s creature feature.
 Do you have what it takes to save the day, or will your efforts only serve to make a mountain out of an anthill?
 There's only one way to find out...

 Day One - Something Very, Very Bad Is Coming